tap0119/ScriptMaker/README.md

 * Show Stormcaught character on the script like a jinx.
 Stormcaught character will also be indicated on the back page under Storm Catcher

-* Show Bootlegger rules at the top of the script
+* Show Bootlegger rules at the top or bottom of the script

 * Toggle showing Djinn on script page